Other ADB Members

 |10 - No breakdown||TRY71,000,000,000||USD11,734,045,772||

-May 20, The government announced that the total support has exceeded TRY252 billion.
-Including deferred loans and interest payments, the total amount exceeds TRY350 billion.The breakdown of TRY152 billion cannot be ascertained (TRY350 billion less the earlier package of TRY100 billion less TRY98 billion in deferred loans and interest payments), TRY40 billion (the refinancing facility), TRY20 billion (loan guarantees), and TRY21 billion (equity infusions)).
+20 May 2020, The government announced that the total support has exceeded TRY252 billion.
+Including deferred loans and interest payments, the total amount exceeds TRY350 billion.The breakdown of the remaining TRY71 billion cannot be ascertained (TRY350 billion less TRY100 billion (the earlier package), TRY98 billion (deferred loans and interest payments), TRY40 billion (the refinancing facility), TRY20 billion (loan guarantees), and TRY21 billion (equity infusions)).

 |11 - Other Economic Measures||

-(i) From April 1, joint-stock companies' dividend distributions (decided in shareholders' meetings) are capped to 25% of their 2019 profits; (ii)15 April, Customs tariffs for certain steel products were increased by 5 percentage points for 3 months, to protect output and employment in the domestic industry; (iii) From April 18, a customs surcharge of 50% is applied to imports of game consoles.
-From October this surcharge will be reduced to 20%; (iv) April 27, measures tightening the processing of imported goods in customs under 'red line' rules involving individual examination were implemented; (v) May 2, export restrictions on health products and equipment implemented since March are waived.
-Exports of protective masks and suits remain restricted; (vi) May 12, To support domestic industries affected by the COVID-19 crisis, customs tarffs were augmented by between 1.9-30% for 750 product groups (including textile products, various consumer durables, construction materials etc.); (vii) May 20, Customs tariff increases were introduced for around 800 additional product lines (including construction equipment, agricultural machinery and food processing and packaging equipment).
+(i) 15 April 2020, Customs tariffs for certain steel products were increased by 5 percentage points for 3 months, to protect output and employment in the domestic industry; (ii) From 18 April 2020, a customs surcharge of 50% is applied to imports of game consoles.
+From October this surcharge will be reduced to 20%; (iii) 27 April 2020, measures tightening the processing of imported goods in customs under 'red line' rules involving individual examination were implemented; (iv) 2 May 2020, export restrictions on health products and equipment implemented since March are waived.
+Exports of protective masks and suits remain restricted; (v) 12 May 2020, To support domestic industries affected by the COVID-19 crisis, customs tariffs were augmented by between 1.9-30% for 750 product groups (including textile products, various consumer durables, construction materials etc.); (vi) 20 May 2020, Customs tariff increases were introduced for around 800 additional product lines (including construction equipment, agricultural machinery and food processing and packaging equipment).
 These surcharges do not apply to imports from EU Customs Union partner countries; (vii) 5 November 2020, Document applications on paper during the COVID-19 epidemic increased the risk of contact.
 The warranty documents and the delivery documents given when the product is delivered to the service station and the prepared service vouchers can now be given to consumers electronically with a permanent data storage.